mrcaprari/Tesi/README.md

 # Optimize the parameters
 optimizer.step()
 ```

-### Example
-A test script (test.py) is provided to help you get started.
-It demostrates how to convert a simple feed-forward network to its Bayesian counterpart.
-The BNN is then used to approximate a toy deterministic function.
-You can try different the two different posterior approximation algorithms and override the other hyperparameters directly from the command line:
-- `--algorithms`: choose between `svgd` and `bbvi`
-- `--n_samples`: number of Monte Carlo realizations
-- `--num_train`: number of train examples
-- `--hidden_shape`, `--hidden_shape_2`: hydden layer sizes for the network (hidden_shape 16, hidden_shape_2)
-- `learning_rate`, `batch_size`, `epochs`: training hyperparameters

 ## Advanced usage
 - the `parameter_list` attribute of Converters() allows to perform Hybrid Bayesian conversion: users wanting to mix up deterministic networks with stochastic ones are free to specify layer names or parameter groups and the Converter will take of the rest: